playgameservices/play-games-plugin-for-unity/samples/README.md

 Use `SmokeTest.GPGSIds` for the constants class when setting up the game.

-## Configuration for TicTacToe
-This is a turn-based game.

-Events:
-    1. Name: "Play"

-Use `TicTacToe.GPGSIds` for the constants class when setting up the game.

 ## Configuration for TrivalQuest
 This is a sample for Events and Quests.
 The Quest definition configuration